ParkinT/RubyMotion_Life/README.md

 *  There are many setups that eventually settle into a statis (the pattern of cells does not change or it toggles between two states).
 It would be nice to capture when this occurs and notify the user.
 *  Tests!
 Of course, we should have tests.

 Please hack on this and, where you see an area for improvement, update it.
-I would like to expand my expertise in Ruby Motion and appreciate your experience to guide me.
 Don't hesitate to send a pull request.

 This application was fun to develop.
 The very first thing I typed was `motion create life`.
 I felt like Doctor Frankenstein!! <g>